The Best Day Trips From Vancouver

 Indigenous cultural tours

 Vancouver and the Lower Mainland are home to the Squamish, Musqueam and Teleil-Waututh people, and a local Indigenous cultural experience is a fantastic way to learn their story.
-On a Talaysay Tours Talking Trees Tour, you’ll discover how the flora and fauna of the region’s forests have been a source of sustenance and medicine, while the Takaya Tours Canoe and Walking Tour highlights the role of the ocean in traditional transportation and as a food source.
+On a Talaysay Tours excursion, you’ll discover how the flora and fauna of the region’s forests have been a source of sustenance and medicine, while the Takaya Tours Canoe and Walking Tour highlights the role of the ocean in traditional transportation and as a food source.
 They’re both unmissable opportunities to build a connection with the places and people who have occupied these lands for millennia.